Adreet21/A--Search/README.md

 Make a clone of the bridge_&_torch.py file in the repository.

-Make sure you are using the correct Python version (ideally Python 3).<br>
+Make sure you are using the correct version of Python (ideally Python 3).<br>
 Run the bridge_&_torch.py file.
 No other file is needed.

 ## Output